StSchmager/OnlineCourses/README.md

 6. Statistical Inference
 7. Regression Models

 For all classes, I compiled my coursework in the sub-repositories.
-However, for some classes I did not get a certificate of accomplishments due to Coursera's evolving pay model.
+However, for some classes, certificates of accomplishments were not issues due to Coursera's evolving pay model.
 The first classes concluded with a complimentary certificate.
-When I completed Reproducible Research, for instance, Coursera switched to paid certificates, although I completed the course as seen in my coursework.
-The latest class, Regression Models, was concluded with a paid certificate.
+When I completed Reproducible Research, for instance, Coursera switched to paid certificates; although I completed the whole course, I didn't get a certificate.
+The latest class, Regression Models, was concluded with a certificate that was paid for.

-Starting in the fall 2016, I intend to wrap up the series by completing the courses:
+Starting in the fall 2016, I intend to wrap up the series by completing the final courses:

 * Practical Machine Learning
 * Developing Data Products